shipwright-io/community/ships/0025-event-driven-builds.md

 real for users without getting bogged down.

 #### Story 1
-As a user, I would like to define a `Build` and trigger the execution of the same upon pushes to my Git Repo
+As a user, I would like to define a `Build` and trigger the execution of the same upon pushes to my Git repository.

 #### Story 2
-As a user, I would like to define a `Build` and the execution of the same for pushes to any branch in that Git Repo.
+As a user, I would like to define a `Build` and the execution of the same for pushes to any branch in that Git repository.

 #### Story 3
 As a user, I would like to configure a secure webhook URL for triggering `Builds`.